JonathanKelsi/pwnable.kr/uaf.md

 The first 2 words are the header, and the rest is the data.
 It's important to note that the last two bits of the size is have special meaning.
 Most importantly, the least signifcant bit is used to indicate whether the last chunk is free or not.
 If it's 1, it's free, if it's 0, it's allocated.

-When a chunk is freed, it's saved in a list.
+When a chunk is freed, it's saved in a (dounle) linked list.
 When we allocate memory on the heap, the allocator will search that list for a chunk that is big enough to hold the requested size.
 If it finds one, it will remove it from the list and return it to the user.
 If it doesn't find one, it will allocate a new chunk from the end of the heap.

+Also, while not relevant to this challenge, it's important to note that when a chunk is freed, the heap manager will check if the previous chunk is free.
+If it is, it will merge them into one chunk.
+This is called coalescing.

 #### Use After Free